 There is a downside for anyone who is investing in your mortgage.
 In this article, we’ll try to explain how the buyer of a mortgage is subject to something called “prepayment risk.”
 In essence, this is the risk they face that your mortgage will be paid off early, thus preventing them from receiving continued interest payments from the loan.

-When homebuyers out mortgage loans, it is common for a third party, such as a bank or government agency like Fannie Mae or Freddie Mac, to purchase mortgages and bundle them to together in what are known as mortgage-backed securities.
+When homebuyers get mortgage loans, it is common for a third party, such as a bank or government agency like Fannie Mae or Freddie Mac, to purchase mortgages and bundle them together in what is known as mortgage-backed securities.

 Anyone who invests in a mortgage-backed security (also known as a mortgage pass-through) will receive payments based on the principal and interest payments from those mortgages.

 For example, if a homebuyer takes out a $200,000 mortgage loan with a 30-year fixed interest rate of 5%, the entity that purchases this mortgage will be the one getting the interest payments.